Facebook and Twitter must do more to fight anti-vaccine misinformation, a dozen state attorneys general demand

 Tong argues that lives depend on the companies’ ability to properly enforce their rules.
 He said online falsehoods are undermining public confidence in vaccinations, and he raised concerns about those against vaccines targeting Black Americans and other minority communities.

-“COVID vaccines only work if people actually get them.
-Pseudoscience coronavirus conspiracy theories peddled by a small number of uninformed anti-vaxxers have reached tens of millions of social media followers," Tong said in a statement.
+“Coronavirus vaccines only work if people actually get them.
+Pseudoscience coronavirus conspiracy theories peddled by a small number of uninformed anti-vaxxers have reached tens of millions of social media followers,” Tong said in a statement.
 “These posts are in flagrant violation of Facebook and Twitter policies.
 Facebook and Twitter must fully and immediately enforce their own policies, or risk prolonging this pandemic.”

 The attorneys general of Delaware, Iowa, Massachusetts, Michigan, Minnesota, North Carolina, New York, Oregon, Pennsylvania, Rhode Island and Virginia also signed the letter.